koompi/koompi.org/content/applications/Graphic Editor/Graphic_Editor.en.md

 platform supported software which supports various system like Windows, Linux, Mac OS X and so does KOOMPI OS.
 Users can easily complete the job with this free software.

 It provides a set of advanced tools so that the scientists, photographers, and designers can accomplish the jobs smoothly.
-Without any doubt, this is one of the best photoshop alternative free picture editor.
+Without any doubt, this is one of the best photoshop alternative free picture editors.

 {{< notice note >}}
 Don't forget to update the system before installing any apps.
 {{< /notice >}}
 ## How to install GIMP
-You can easily installed this by only one command, and here it is :
+You can easily install this by only one command, and here it is :
 ```
 pi -S gimp
 ```